dimitri-voytan/devito-wrapper/README.md

 Currently only 2D elastic computation is supported and most features are neither fully developed nor tested.

-The solvers are based on the [devito seismic examples](https://github.com/devitocodes/devito/tree/master/examples/seismic) with improvements (soon) to ease the development of wave propogation experiments in realistic media.
+The solvers are based on the [devito seismic examples](https://github.com/devitocodes/devito/tree/master/examples/seismic) with improvements (soon) to ease the development of wave propagation experiments in realistic media.

 # Installation :gear: